These Swiss brothers went from selling waffles to blockchain finance

 We are at the beginning of global disruption via blockchain technologies and cryptocurrencies.
-The sun is only just peeking over the crypto horizon as the tech world comes to grips with the implications of distributed ledgers, smart contracts, tokenization, and crowdfunding.
+In fact, the sun is only just peeking over the crypto horizon as the tech world comes to grips with the implications of distributed ledgers, smart contracts, tokenization, and crowdfunding.

 Andrea-Franco Stöhr and his brother Nicolo Stöhr grew up in a tiny village — of just 80 inhabitants — in the Swiss Alps around St. Moritz, famous for its winter holiday scene and a host city for the Winter Olympics in both 1928 and 1948.